This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Stella is an 18-year-old young woman arrested for murder.
 Her parents, Adam and Ulrika, are shocked to find their daughter accused of murder, and question their decisions about how to help Stella.
 Stella and her parents have kept secrets from one another, but just how far they will go to protect the ones they love is uncertain.

-A character driven domestic thriller.
+A Nearly Normal Family is a character driven domestic thriller.
 Slow-burning, intense, and thought-provoking.